LuckerZOfficiaL/LuckerZOfficiaL.github.io/index.md

 ## News
 - **[Feb.
-2025]** I'm visiting the University of California San Diego as a visiting scholar, working on Time Series Captioning via LLMs!
+2025]** I'm visiting the University of California San Diego as a visiting student researcher, working on Time Series Captioning via LLMs under the guidance of Prof. Rose Yu.
 - **[Nov.
-2024]** Our paper about multi-task model merging is available as a pre-print.
+2024]** Our paper about multi-task learning is available as a pre-print.

 {% include_relative _includes/publications.md %}